sashimii/LPC2018Policies/README.md

 **BE IT RESOLVED**  the Liberal Party of Canada urge the Government of Canada to establish a “leave to study” program, which may be defined as the option of employees who have been employed with an employer (of a prescribed size) for 12 months to take a leave of absence for further study directly related to their work;

-**BE IT FURTHER RESOLVED**that qualifying applicants to such a program receive financial remuneration through the Employment Insurance program for six months, with or without contribution from the employer; BE IT FURTHER RESOLVEDthat Employment and Social Development Canada shall operate the program under joint agreement with provincial ministries of labour with the goal of advancing the priorities of each province; BE IT FURTHER RESOLVEDthat the initiation of such a program may include a pilot program in each or any province or territory under Part V of the Employment Insurance Act.
+**BE IT FURTHER RESOLVED**that qualifying applicants to such a program receive financial remuneration through the Employment Insurance program for six months, with or without contribution from the employer;

+**BE IT FURTHER RESOLVED**that Employment and Social Development Canada shall operate the program under joint agreement with provincial ministries of labour with the goal of advancing the priorities of each province;

+**BE IT FURTHER RESOLVED**that the initiation of such a program may include a pilot program in each or any province or territory under Part V of the Employment Insurance Act.
 (Ontario)

  -------------------